Why Supplemental Dental Insurance Matters for Canadians

 Review your policy to know what's covered, including deductibles, co-pays, and annual maximums.
 Understanding these details helps you plan your dental care.

-Select dentists within your insurance network to reduce costs.
-In-network providers have agreed-upon rates with your insurance company, minimising your expenses.
+Select dentists within your insurance provider to reduce costs.
+These kinds of dental providers have agreed-upon rates with your insurance company, minimising your expenses.

 Schedule Preventive Care